 Michal Shteinberg received her MD and a PhD in biochemistry from the Technion-Israel institute of technology.
 She trained in internal medicine and pulmonology, with a Fellowship in bronchiectasis and adult CF.

 Prof. Shteinberg is heading the bronchiectasis and adult CF unit in the Pulmonology institute and CF center, Carmel medical center, Haifa, Israel.

 She is a Clinical Associate Professor in the Faculty of medicine at the Technion, Israel Institute of Technology, and a member of the executive committee of the Israeli Society for Tuberculosis and mycobacterial diseases.

 Her main research interests are bronchiectasis and its overlap with other airway diseases, mainly rhinosinusitis, and connective tissue diseases, as well as adult CF.

-Dr. Shteinberg is a member of EMBARC management and heading Patient Activities Work package.
+Prof. Shteinberg is a member of EMBARC management and heading Patient Activities Work package.

 ELF does not charge for its events and materials.
 We want to make sure they are available to anybody who wishes to join or use them.
 To ensure we can keep doing this we ask that those who can afford to pay to make a donation.

 We are grateful to everyone who supports us in this way and helps lung health patients to understand more about their condition and have their voices heard.